MicrosoftDocs/defender-docs/articles/defender-for-cloud/integrate-partner-integrations.md

 ## Grant permissions

-Once you've created the client secret, you need to grant permissions to the application.
+Once you create the client secret, you need to grant permissions to the application.

 1. Search for and navigate to **Subscriptions**.